slimem/raytracing_renderer_cuda/README.md

 # raytracing_renderer_cuda
-A C++ rendering framework using raytracing and based on cuda inspired by [this book serie by Peter Shirley](https://github.com/RayTracing/raytracing.github.io).
+A C++ rendering framework using raytracing and based on cuda.

 The project will be to turn the renderer into a backend server:\
 1 - Writing the base cuda code for the necessary algebra (vector3d, basic shapes such as spheres, cubes and triangles)\